NASCAR on TNT Sports: 2010–2014

 On February 25, 2010, USA Today and Jayski's Silly Season Site confirmed that Weber's TNT contract was not renewed, but that he was still under a general motorsports contract with NBC (which reportedly may also include NASCAR Whelen Modified Tour coverage on Versus, whose parent Comcast was buying NBC Universal).
 NASCAR.com reported on March 3, 2010, that Weber would be replaced by Adam Alexander and Sheheen would return to pit reporting.
-To replace Weber as pre-race show host Lindsay Czarniak was moved from the pits to take his place.
-TNT hired SPEED's Phil Parsons to take Lindsay's place.
+To replace Weber as pre-race show host, Lindsay Czarniak was moved from the pits to take his place.
+TNT hired SPEED's Phil Parsons to take Czarniak's place.
 Parsons didn't return for 2011.
 Kyle Petty joined Czarniak and Larry McReynolds for the pre-race programs for the 2010 season, as Marc Fein was moved to TBS' Sunday major league baseball broadcasts.
 Fein left Turner Sports altogether in 2012 (he joined Dallas NBC affiliate KXAS as an anchor that year).
 Czarniak did not return for the 2012 season (she joined ESPN as an anchor for SportsCenter in 2011).
 In 2012, lap-by-lap race announcer Adam Alexander added pre-race show host to his responsibilities.

+2025–2031

+On May 6, 2025, TNT Sports officially announced its new NASCAR commentary team.
+Adam Alexander returns as the lead lap-by-lap commentator, alongside color commentators Dale Earnhardt Jr. and Steve Letarte.
+Marty Snider, Danielle Trotta and Alan Cavanna will serve as pit reporters.
+Shannon Spake will host studio programming, branded as NASCAR Nation, alongside Jamie McMurray and Parker Kligerman.
+On TruTV, TNT Sports will air a NASCAR altcast with Larry McReynolds and Jeff Burton.
+Additionally, Mamba Smith will also contribute to TNT Sports's coverage.

-Wide Open Coverage
+Wide Open coverage

 The Coke Zero 400 was broadcast in TNT's Wide Open Coverage format.
 The format was similar to the Side-by-Side format used in IndyCar broadcasts, limiting commercial breaks to only those required by their cable and satellite partners, mostly during yellow and red flag portions.
 The result meant almost no green flag racing was missed.
 A 3-D telecast was available in the United States on Comcast, Bright House Networks and Time Warner cable systems as well as NASCAR.com and DirecTV, marking a historic first in NASCAR racing.